calnix/zk-bootcamp/homework/Week 2/ECDSA.md

 - set of elements defined by finite field modulus (domain)
 - group operator: point addition

-## On why use curve order for the DSA stuff:
+## On why use curve order for the DSA stuff

 > referring to the example in generator.py